-- When Purchasing Power Parity holds, movements in prices (at home and abroad) affect the nominal exchange rate but not the real exchange rate. - In the long-run, the real exchange rate (and the terms of trade) are determined by relative supply and demand for domestic goods and services. - About half of the UK 'productivity miracle' in the 1980s was due to mis-measurement and about half was due to an improvement in the supply-side of the economy. - Very little of this improvement was due to the effect of foreign direct investment.
+- When Purchasing Power Parity holds, movements in prices (at home and abroad) affect the nominal exchange rate but not the real exchange rate. - In the long-run, the real exchange rate (and the terms of trade) are determined by relative supply and demand for domestic goods and services. - About half of the UK 'productivity miracle' in the 1980s was due to mis-measurement and about half was due to an improvement in the supply-side of the economy. - Very little of this improvement was due to the effect of foreign direct investment, and surprisingly little was due to the changes in the relative sizes of different sectors of the economy. - In the long-run, living standards are driven by improvements in technology.